-- All Final Year French courses were under review at the time this brochure was being compiled.
-Details of courses and options available in 2002/2003 may be obtained from the Secretary of the French Department (A314) from the end of May 2002. - Courses FR 3001 and FR 3051 are compulsory for all students. - Students select two out of six option courses in each semester. - All students must take six units over each semester, accumulating twelve in all.
-Each semestrial course or option is worth two units.
+- All courses are subject to revision from year to year.
+Details of courses and options available in 2003/2004 may be obtained from the Secretary of the French Department (Room A314) from the end of May 2003. - Courses FR 3001 and FR 3051 are compulsory for all students. - Students select two option courses in each semester.